-With growth in the Valley, HVSSD needs to increase its disposal capacity by buying more farmland and building more winter storage.
+With growth in the valley, HVSSD needs to increase it's disposal capacity by buying more farmland and building more winter storage.

-This increased farmland for effluent disposal should match the existing HVSSD treatment capacity from the existing Mechanical Plant and wastewater lagoons.
+This increased farmland for effluent disposal should match the existing HVSSD treatment capacity from the existing mechanical plant and wastewater lagoons.

 Whether HVSSD uses lagoons or a mechanical plant there are odors in wastewater treatment.